Understanding the software lifecycle

 Suppose you plan to make multiple unstable releases that correspond to the beta (6.4.80) and release candidate (6.4.90) in preparation for making a future 6.5.0 release:

-Now that you've gotten some unstable releases for your users to test, you want to make a stable 6.5.0 release and plan to create two point releases, namely 6.5.1 and 6.5.2:
+Now that you've gotten some unstable releases for your users to test, you want to make a stable 6.5.0 release and plan to create just one point release, namely 6.5.1.
+You don't need the complexity of a stable branch, so you can tag from master: